openrewrite/rewrite-docs/reference/recipes/java/changemethodname.md

 ```
 {% endcode %}

-Now activate `com.yourorg.ChangeMethodNameCustomized` in your build file:
+Now that `com.yourorg.ChangeMethodNameExample` has been defined activate it in your build file:

 {% tabs %}
 {% tab title="Gradle" %}